 Slot Canyon Hikes in Escalante: Dry Fork, Peek-A-Boo, and Spooky Slots

-Each slot canyon has its own level of difficulty.
+Each slot canyon has its own level of difficulty and there is some rock scrambling involved.
 Despite their close proximity, each provides a completely unique scene and experience.
 We wrote a more detailed description of our adventures in the slots and navigating them that you can find here.

 Neon Canyon to the Golden Cathedral

-The hike to the Golden Cathedral is nothing short of breathtaking in every sense of the word.
+The hike to the Golden Cathedral is nothing short of breathtaking.
 This moderately difficult 11(ish)-mile round trip hike via Fence Canyon descends rapidly on a slick rock trail marked by cairns.
 It leads to a path deep in the canyon that follows the Escalante River to the mouth of Neon Canyon.

 There are so many incredible day hikes in Escalante that it can be hard to pick which ones to do if you have limited time.
 But take our word for it, these three hikes are all mind blowing in their beauty and provide varying activities and scenery for a fun-filled few days.
 Take a look at our guide for preparing a camping trip to Escalante.
 You can also stop at the visitor center in town for maps and information on other great hikes in the area.